 Daniel Appleton opened his bookstore on Exchange Place near the Bowery in 1825.
 Selling mostly imported books, his business grew at a dizzying pace.
-He soon outgrew the shop, moving to Clinton Hall at Beekman Street in what would be the first a many moves.
+He soon outgrew the shop, moving to Clinton Hall at Beekman Street in what would be the first of many moves.

 Shortly after taking son William into the business in 1838 Appleton moved to No. 200 Broadway.
 A decade later he retired and William partnered with his brother, John Adams Appleton.
 The firm moved once again, this time to Broadway and Leonard Street; and then to Nos.
 443 and 445 Broadway.